-At present, only a few buildings located on existing Jandakot Airport leasehold sites are connected to a reticulated sewer.
 The majority of existing leasehold sites have managed wastewater disposal via septic tanks and Aerobic Treatment Units (ATU's).
+At present, only a few buildings located on existing Jandakot

+Airport leasehold sites are connected to reticulated sewer.
 It is however Jandakot Airport's intention to upgrade and improve the services infrastructure at the Airport, including the installation of deep sewers and the progressive connection of existing airport tenants who currently use onsite wastewater disposal systems.
+When available, JAH (the approving authority) will allow one point of connection for sewer drainage at each site boundary.